-Verbal Warning First time minor infractions made out of ignorance.
+General Examples Alcohol Drug Purity Verbal Warning First time minor infractions made from ignorance.
 Little impact on the institution or community.
-No threat to person or property. - Dress Code - Curfew - Room Checks - Music played at a distracting level - Inappropriate language - Characteristics inconsistent with Biblical character N/A N/A - Actions that are deemed inappropriate under the circumstances Written Warning Repeated minor infractions.
+No threat to person or property. - Dress Code - Curfew - Room Checks - Music played at a distracting level - Inappropriate language - Characteristics inconsistent with Biblical character N/A N/A Actions that are deemed inappropriate under the circumstances Written Warning Repeated minor infractions.
 Infractions with some impact on the institution and community - Blocking dorm doors with deadbolt - Distracting Behaviors - Reckless driving - Violations of entertainment policy - Inappropriate pranks/teasing - Use of tobacco products on campus Alcohol use is in accordance with legal use but violates institutional policy.
 There is little impact on campus.
-The instance of drug use violated institutional policy, but the violation was more than 6 months previous to the report and has not been recurring - Consistent actions that are inappropriate under the circumstances Probation Repeated minor infractions with ignored warnings.
+The instance of drug use violated institutional policy, but the violation was more than 6 months before the report and has not been recurring Consistent actions that are inappropriate under the circumstances Probation Repeated minor infractions with ignored warnings.
 Infractions with moderate impact on the institution and community.
-Actions which threaten safety. - Accessing floors of the wrong gender - Unauthorized entry - Tampering with AV systems - Minor hazing - Threatening toward others - Harassment and any form of deliberately disrespecting others - Minor damage to property - Failure to comply - Actions which threaten safety - Alcohol use/possession on Calvary- owned property - The incident included minors - The incident had a significant impact on campus First offense of illicit or illegal drug use. - Any manner of sexual consensual contact outside of heterosexual marriage
+Accessing floors of the wrong gender Unauthorized entry Tampering with AV systems Minor hazing Threatening toward others Harassment and any form of deliberately - Alcohol use/possession on Calvary- owned property - The incident included minors - The incident had a First offense of illicit or illegal drug use.
+Any manner of sexual consensual contact outside of heterosexual marriage